 5. Gunung Kawi Sebatu

-Gunung Kawi Sebatu is a beautful Hindu temple 30-minutes outside of Ubud in the small village of Sebatu.
+Gunung Kawi Sebatu is a beautiful Hindu temple 30-minutes outside of Ubud in the small village of Sebatu.
 The temple is designed around a series of ponds and pools.
 It has a really peaceful and relaxed atmosphere.
 The temple is the perfect place to visit on a day trip from Ubud.
-You can find a great Ubud day trip itinerary that includes Gunung Kawi Sebatu here.
+A great Ubud day trip itinerary suggestion for you (start early): Pura Tirta Empul, Pura Gunung Kawi Sebatu or Gunung Kawi TampakSiring, and Tegalalang (can also grab late lunch here).

 6. Tegenungan Waterfall